RotemHonPauker/EnglishTutor/README.md

 - **`dashboard/translation/translationPrompt.txt`** — the base prompt for typed phrases.
 Language-agnostic (input may be Hebrew, English, or a mix), correct/translate, output JSON.
 Plain file, not editable through the app.
 - **`dashboard/audio/audioPrompt.txt`** — the base prompt for recordings (transcribe, identify/chunk phrases per the space's own rules, correct/translate, output JSON).
 Also a plain file, also language-agnostic.
 - **`dashboard/translation/variantGuidance.txt`** — the instructions for how each of the two English variants should sound.
 Shared by both prompts above (referenced via a `${variantGuidance}` placeholder each substitutes at request time) so the translation style never drifts between the typed-phrase and audio pipelines.
-- **The active space's own rules** (`spaces.rules` in the database) — things like who's speaking, the tone each variant should have, how to resolve a recurring ambiguity, or (for audio) how to identify/clean/chunk that space's recordings specifically.
-A space with no rules yet is a normal state; both pipelines still work off the base prompts alone.
-Edited directly in the database — there's no in-app editing flow.
+- **The active space's own rules**, edited from the Setup tab's four fields — *About this space* fills a `${spaceRulesSection}` placeholder in both prompts (background, terminology, who's speaking); *Variant 1*/*Variant 2* notes get appended onto the shared `${variantGuidance}` content instead of replacing it; *Audio Recording* notes fill a `${audioRecordingSection}` placeholder used only in `audioPrompt.txt`'s phrase-splitting step.
+A space with nothing filled in yet is a normal state — the relevant section is simply omitted, or (for audio splitting specifically) falls back to a generic "use your best judgement" instruction.
 - **Tag suggestion** — both prompts also receive the active space's current tag names and ask for a best-fit tag per phrase (`null` if none fit confidently, or if the space has no tags yet).
 The model is never allowed to invent a tag: its answer is matched case-insensitively against the tags actually fetched for that space, in `translationEngine.js`/`audioEngine.js` — anything that doesn't match a real tag (including a hallucinated name) just falls back to untagged

 ---